lineguy/dotvault/README.md

 ### Installation

-Once you have all the dependencies you can build the binary using the below command:
+Once you have all the dependencies, you can build the binary using the below command:
 ```
 go build dot-vault.go
 ```

 ### Configuration

-dotVaults main configuration is setup in the `files.json` file.
+dotVaults main configuration is set up in the `files.json` file.
 The file default file includes some examples to show how to configure the files you would like to manage with dotVault.
 If you need to find the `lpass_id` you can see each item in your LastPass vault by using the `lpass ls` command, these items will need to exist in your LastPass before configuring `files.json`.

 #### LastPass Item Example